 Global Impact Report

-Every year, thousands of young volunteers between the ages of 16 and 19 join our Short-term Special programmes to help make a difference around the globe.
+Every year, thousands of young volunteers between the ages of 15 and 18 join our High School Special programmes to help make a difference around the globe.
 During their time overseas, they contribute towards achieving long-term goals and make a long-lasting positive impact on the communities where they work.
-Read our detailed 2016 Short-term Specials Impact Report
+Read our detailed 2018 High School Specials Impact Report

 Hundreds of our placements worldwide focus on the social wellbeing of the communities we serve.
 Our volunteers can help in providing support to local teachers who struggle with overcrowded classrooms and a lack of resources, or equip care centres with the tools to encourage and monitor early childhood development.